How It Works

 ```

-The skill reads `componentPropertyDefinitions` to discover all variant axes, boolean toggles, and instance swap properties.
-Variable mode collections (shape, density) are detected automatically.
-Child component properties are rendered in-context on parent instances.
+The skill reads the API and properties sections of the `.md` to recover all variant axes, boolean toggles, and instance swap properties.
+Variable mode collections (shape, density) are already resolved in the `.md`.
+Child component properties are rendered in-context on parent instances using live instances placed via the MCP.

 </Tab>